Child car seats and restraints

 Booster seats

-Booster seats are held in place by the child's own body and the vehicle's lap-sash seat belt.
+Booster seats are held in place by the child's own body and the vehicle's lap-sash seatbelt.
+Booster seats may or may not have a top tether strap, depending on the model.
+If the booster seat has a top tether strap, it must be used.

 Tips for choosing and using a booster seat

-• Check that the sash of the seat belt crosses your child's shoulder and does not touch their neck.
+• Check that the sash part of the seatbelt sits across your child's shoulder and does not touch their neck.

-• If your seat has a top tether strap, it must be used.
+• If your booster seat has a top tether strap, it must be used.

-Safety tip – keep your child in a booster seat or forward facing child restraint until they can pass the five step test.
-This usually happens when they are around 145cm tall.
+Safety tip – keep your child in a booster seat or forward facing child restraint until they can pass the 5-step test.
+This usually happens when children are 10 to 12 years of age

 Integrated booster seats